Dewberry/asfpm2020-demo/README.md

 ## Representing the Natural Variability and Knowledge Uncertainty in Flow

 An empirical frequency curve with uncertainty was developed and utilized to describe the flow in the river and how the regulation of the upstream dam impacts the flow boundary condition.
 A few historic shapesets were leveraged for scaling the flod hydrograph.
+As you can see here we have 20 realizations of 500 events each to construct the 10,000 events.
+This allows us to compute 20 different estimates (one for each realization) for any of our decision metrics.

 ![](images/bootstrapped_HS.jpg)